learningequality/kolibri-docs/docs/manage/_content.rst

     .. figure:: img/enter-token.png
   	  :alt: Use the text input field to enter channel token in order to import from an unlisted channel

-9. Click :guilabel:`CONFIRM` to unlock channel, or :guilabel:`CANCEL` to exit.
+9. Click :guilabel:`CONFIRM` to unlock the channel, or :guilabel:`CANCEL` to exit.
 10. Proceed to select and import channel topics and resources as for the public channels.

     Unlisted or private channels in the list are indicated with the |unlisted-channel| icon.